FAQ - Concrete bench tops

-If your bench top has been fabricated properly then you there should be zero risk of any structural cracking.
-However all concrete by its nature is susceptible to fine hairline cracks but these tend to be superficial and are not structurally defective – in fact they are part of the character and charm of this material.
+If your bench top has been fabricated properly then you there should be no risk of any structural cracking.
+All concrete by its nature is susceptible to fine hairline cracks but these tend to be superficial and are not structurally defective – in fact they are part of the character and charm of this material.

 Are the benches reinforced?

-Yes, we use steel reinforcing in all of our benches but there are other options such as GRFC (Glass Reinforced Fibre Concrete)
+Yes, we use either steel reinforcing or glass fibres in all of our benches but there are other options such as GRFC (Glass Reinforced Fibre Concrete)

 What sort of sealer do you use?

-We use a lithium based sealer of the type used in industrial floor applications.
-The sealer helps to protect the surface against staining and can be reapplied as part of ongoing maintenance.
+We use a specialised food safe sealer specifically designed for concrete benches.
 Please contact us for further information on the most appropriate sealer for your application

 Will the concrete stain or scratch?